— ShopKeep Small Business Index reveals lack of EMV readiness, competing small merchants and the economy keep small business owners up at night —

 The SSBI reveals that small business owners also have broader concerns ranging from the state of the economy to inclement weather – factors that have a pronounced impact on the day-to-day bottom line.
 To compensate for these concerns, independent merchants are preparing for the holiday season by streamlining their operations to mitigate revenue loss.
 Key findings include:

-4. Fifty percent of merchants surveyed expressed concern about inclement weather impacting sales – especially with last year’s record-breaking low temperatures still fresh in the mind of retailer.
+- Fifty percent of merchants surveyed expressed concern about inclement weather impacting sales – especially with last year’s record-breaking low temperatures still fresh in the mind of retailers.

 The EMV deadline has been looming over the heads of independent merchants for months now, but despite the EMV liability shift date having already passed, the SSBI indicated that 40% of merchants are still not prepared to accept chip cards.
 Over 25% of merchants surveyed noted that they either will not be EMV-compliant or unsure if they will be by the end of the year, suggesting that they are either taking a wait-and-see approach prior to investing in new technology or that further education is needed on fraud liability.